dfinity/canbench/README.md

 ## Background

-Canister smart contracts on the Internet Computer consume compute and memory resources, both which are finite.
+Canister smart contracts on the Internet Computer consume compute and memory resources.
-Resource consumption is measured in __instructions__.
+Given that resources are finite, there are bounds in place when canisters execute a message (transaction):

+1. __Instructions__: This a monotonically increasing counter that's corelated with the amount of computation and memory accesses.
+2. __Dirty Pages__: The number of memory pages that are written to.

-A single message execution has a finite number of instructions to use, otherwise it's terminated.
+A single message execution must stay within the allowed bounds, otherwise it's terminated.
-`canbench` provides developers the tools and insights to understand how their code impacts the canister's use of instructions and memory.
+`canbench` provides developers the tools and insights to understand how their code is using these resources.